 Unbalanced Youth Justice

 The Burns Institute is in pursuit of an equitable and excellent youth justice system.
 A system used sparingly and appropriately.
 We know that our current youth justice system is not equitable, excellent, or used sparingly and appropriately.
 Nearly 55,000 youth were incarcerated on any given night in 2013, most (87 percent) for non-violent offenses.
-The majority (65 percent) were youth of color.
+The majority (66 percent) were youth of color.

 Nationwide, youth of color are significantly more likely to be incarcerated than White youth.
 In 2015: